SWIFTSIM/swiftsim/doc/RTD/source/AnalysisTools/index.rst

 The command ``tools/make_cell_hierarchy.sh cell_hierarchy_*.csv`` merges the files together and generates the file ``cell_hierarchy.html`` that contains the graph and can be read with your favorite web browser.

-With chrome, you will need to install ``npm`` and then run the following commands
+With chrome, you cannot access the files directly, you will need to either access them through an existing server (e.g. public ftp provided by your university) or install ``npm`` and then run the following commands

 .. code-block:: bash